 Cancer is without a doubt a scary disease, and our mouth is unfortunately not immune to it.
-Like other types of cancer, the one of the mouth can be fatal.
+Like other types of cancer, oral cancer can be fatal.
 It is therefore important to know how to recognize the signs and symptoms, as well as the risk factors associated with them.
-Indeed, it is by focusing on prevention and early detection that we can best protect ourselves.
+By focusing on prevention and early detection we can better protect ourselves.

 Facts and figures about oral cancer

-The cancer of the mouth can originate in different parts of the oral cavity, especially on the lips, but also inside the mouth, on the gums, in the palate, throat and tonsils.
-It is a sneaky disease since it causes little or no symptoms when it is in its early stages.
+Oral cancer can originate in different parts of the oral cavity, especially on the lips, but also inside the mouth, on the gums, in the palate, throat and tonsils.
+It is a sneaky disease since it causes little or no symptoms when in the early stages.

-The Canadian Cancer Society estimated that in 2017, 4,700 Canadians would be diagnosed with this disease, while 1,250 people died in Canada during the same period.
+The Canadian Cancer Society estimated that in 2017, 4,700 Canadians would be diagnosed with this disease, while 1,250 people died in Canada from it during the same period.

 As with most types of cancer, the survival prognosis drops dramatically as oral cancer develops and spreads.
 Thus, it is important to be aware of the signs and symptoms associated with this disease and to be able to do the right thing in terms of screening!

 As oral cancer develops, it causes the appearance of various signs and symptoms which should prompt you to consult a dentist without delay:

 - Reddish or whitish spots that appear on the lips, tongue or other soft tissue inside the mouth;